tireddy2/pqc_uta/draft-ietf-uta-pqc-app.md

 * Limited Forward Secrecy: If an external PSK is static and reused across sessions, its compromise can retroactively expose past communications if the traditional key exchange is broken by a CRQC.
 * Scalability Challenges: Distributing unique PSKs for many clients may be challenging.
 While there are successfully large-scale deployments of PSK-based authentication systems, their management requires good operational security practices.
 * Impersonation Risk: Because PSKs are symmetric, any party in possession of the PSK can authenticate as either the client or the server.
 This differs from certificate-based authentication, where compromise of a private key only enables impersonation of the corresponding entity.
-Whether this property introduced security problems is application deployment specific.
+Whether this is a problem depends on the specific deployment.
 * Quantum Resistance Dependence: While PSKs can provide additional secrecy against quantum threats, they must be generated using a cryptographically secure random number generator.
 If a weak PSK is used, it may not offer sufficient security against brute-force attacks.